VladCalo/TestVM/README.md

-# TestVM
+# TestVM (test/vladcalo) + from qcow2
-managemnt is bridged and connected to wifi card test interfaces are internal network (intnet) and type virtio
+create bridges on KVM

-to do:
+managemnt is NAT and connected to wifi card test interfaces are bridge and type virtio

-set ip for test interfaces (temporar => va fi facut din CLI)
+DPDK atest start:
 sudo dpdk-testpmd -l 0-1 -n 4 -a 0000:02:00.0 -- -i --port-topology=paired